EliottZemour/dis_project/README.md

 To run this part, open the world file `localization.wbt`.
 It should have `localization_super.c` as controller in the supervisor node and  `localization_controller.c` as controller for the epuck node.
 This should create a csv file for the odometry, gps and kalman results: localization.csv.
 The supervisor writes the metric for this part in the pose.csv file.

 The Matlab file that can be found at Initial_Material > matlab > plotmain_x.m should reproduce the plots presented in the report.
+Note that the `linear_algebra.c/h` files are helper files for the Kalman algorithm.

 ## Part II: Spatial Coordination Solutions